Ldavis36706/Deploying-a-Lambda-Function/README.md

 <br />

 Finally, I verified the output by checking the target S3 bucket (images-255722-resized), where the resized image appeared as expected.
-I also monitored the Lambda function using the Monitor tab in the console, reviewing metrics like invocations, duration, and errors, along with detailed logs in Amazon CloudWatch..
+I also monitored the Lambda function using the Monitor tab in the console, reviewing metrics like invocations, duration, and errors, along with detailed logs in Amazon CloudWatch.

 <br />